 In your Posts screen, locate the name of the author of the posts you plan to make changes to and click on the name …

-This displays a list of the posts assigned to the author …
+This brings up a list of the posts they have written …

 (List of posts filtered by Author)

-Select all posts you would like to assign to another author from the Posts list, either by selecting the check box next to individual post entries or clicking the column header check box to select all items …
+Select all the posts you want to assign to another author from the Posts list, either by ticking the check box next to individual post items or click the checkbox on the column header to select all items …

-This brings up the Bulk editor.
-Find the Author settings …
+This brings up the Bulk Edit section.
+Find the Author options …

-(WP Table Of Posts: Bulk editor – Author menu)
+(WP Posts screen: Bulk editor – Author settings)

-Next, (1) Select the author you want to assign the posts to from the Author menu, and (2) click Update to change your settings …
+Next, (1) Select the author you want to assign the selected posts to from the Author options, and (2) click Update to update your new changes …

-If you cannot find the user that you want to assign as the new post author in the drop-down menu, then check to make sure that you have assigned a user role that is not subscriber.
+Subscribers do not display in the ‘author’ menu.
+If you can’t see the user that you would like to assign as the new author of your selected posts in the dropdown menu, then check to make sure that you have assigned a user role that is not subscriber.

 (Click on the ‘Quick Edit’ link)

-The new author name should now display for the post you have edited …
+The new author name should now display for the item you have edited …

-You can also change post authors while creating or editing a post by scrolling down to the bottom of your Post editor screen and selecting a different author from the Author box …
+You can also change the post author when creating or editing posts by scrolling down to the bottom of your Post editor screen and selecting a different post author from the Author dropdown menu …

-Tip: If the Author box is not displayed below your post editor, then click on ‘Screen Options’ at the top of the “Edit Post” screen …
+Tip: If the Author box is not showing below the post editor, then click the ‘Screen Options’ tab in the top corner of the “Edit Post” screen …

-The Author box should now be displayed below the Post editor area …
+You should now be able to view the Author box below the Post editor …

 (‘Author’ drop menu)

-Method #3 – Assign Posts From Deleted Users To Another Author
+Method #3 – How To Transfer Posts From Deleted Users To Another Author

-If you delete a user from your site, you will be asked what to do with the content owned by the user.
+If you remove a user from your site, you will be asked what to do with the content owned by the user.

-To transfer all content from removed users to different users, tick the radio button next to ‘Attribute all content to:’, choose a new user from the dropdown menu …
+To transfer all content from deleted users to other users, select ‘Attribute all content to:’, choose a new user from the dropdown menu …

 (WordPress Users – Delete Users)